omarabuzeid/group1-project2/README.md

 ## Model:
 After preparing the necessary data to analyse sentiment within Mr. Musk's tweets, as well as retreiving the relevant stock market data, we began to work on our model.
+Our original plan for creating the model was to simply run random forrest on the existing data, while possibly messing with the different available data a little in order to produce better correlations between the sentiment analysis and the actual change in stock price.
+We encountered a few problems with this method, especially when it came to processing the data in a way that random forrest can understand.
+Eventually, we were able to process the data into an acceptable format, and from that cleaned data, random forrest was able to produce a high correlation with a low MSE value, indicating that the model was consistent in it's predicitons.
+Rather than only trying to predict the change in Tesla stock price, we also simplified to model to only predict the direction in which the stock price moved.
+This method produced better results, as we could use positive and negative sentiment to predict positive or negative stock change, a much simpler method.

+## Conclusions:
+Ultimately, we were not able to produce a model that was able to beat our benchmark, which was simply the average change in price over the entirety of the dataframe.
+If we had more time, it's possible we would change the timeframe to only include TESLA's meteoric rise in the past few years, as there were 7 or so years with relatively little change.